denten-books/plain-text/proposal.md

 My training as a literary scholar concluded under the guidance of Elaine Scarry and William Mills Todd, of Harvard University, at the department of English and Comparative Literature.
-I am currently employed at Columbia University's Department of English and Comparative Literature, where I am also an affiliate member of the Data Science Institute, New Media Center.
+I am currently a fourth-year tenure-track assistant professor at Columbia University's Department of English and Comparative Literature, where I am also an affiliate member of the Data Science Institute, New Media Center.
 I teach and lecture widely in the departments of English, History, Computer Science, and Journalism usually on topics of literary theory, computational culture studies, new media, and digital humanities.
 My work has appeared on the pages of scholarly journals like *Modernism/modernity*, *Boundary 2*, *Computational Culture* along with popular press like *LA Review of Books* and *Public Books*.

 Contributions to Literature
 ---------------------------